wso2-extensions/esb-inbound-kafka/docs/config.md

     ssl.keystore.password=test1234
     ssl.key.password=test1234

->>**Note :** If the passwords are stored in the client configuration, it is important to restrict access to the file via filesystem permission.
+>>**Note:** If the passwords are stored in the client configuration, it is important to restrict access to the file via filesystem permission.

 Send the following message using the console producer or the Kafka connector:

     {"test":"wso2"}
     {"test":"wso2"}
     {"test":"wso2"}

 ### Configuring the sample scenario